Skip to content

 The cool-season grasses enter dormancy if the winter soil temperatures fall below 45 degrees Fahrenheit.

 Warm-season grasses such as Buffalo grass, Kikuyu, St. Augustine, Bermuda grass, and Zoysia thrive in the summer heat, and with enough water, they will continue growing the entire season.
-When the temperatures fall below 55 degrees Fahrenheit, dormancy sets in and might last from September or October to March or April.

 The condition of your lawn will also affect the time when the grass will recover from dormancy.